On this page

 Consumer Affairs Victoria, which regulates all incorporated associations, have information on whether your club should be incorporated.

-However, profits cannot be distributed to members - they must be applied to the objectives of the association.
-There is an annual financial reporting requirement to both the members and to Consumer Affairs Victoria which attracts a fee.
+However, profits cannot be distributed to members – they must be applied to the objectives of the association.
+There's an annual financial reporting requirement to both the members and to Consumer Affairs Victoria, which attracts a fee.